Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/Readme.txt

 Also a tutorial for how to build Google Tests outside of an IDE for use: https://google.github.io/googletest/quickstart-cmake.html.
 3. Navigate to the same directory as the source code and test files.
+A special note: Please ensure the directory with all source code is
+called: 'Poker-Hands' or the proper files cannot be linked.
 4. To build the build folder, use: 'cmake -S . -B build'.
 Note this will download the dependant 'Google Test' framework for use.
 5 Then use: 'cmake --build build' to build the project.
 Do note